geudde/attic-chest/pages/02.season-1/04.meeting-04/05.ghost/docs.md

 Said science yet had much to do
 &emsp;Before she laid Dame Nature bare,
 Besides he’d boldly ask who knew
-&emsp;The chemical effects of Air?
+&emsp;The chemical effects of air?

 Small consolation for our wight! —
 &emsp;Th’ *effect* he car’d for, not the *cause*,
 So off he trudg’d to name his plight
-&emsp;To an expounder of the Laws.
+&emsp;To an expounder of the laws.

-With Laws & Statutes cram’d, he came
+With laws & statutes cramm’d, he came
 &emsp;The ghostly tenant to eject;
-First in our noble Sov’reigns name
+First in our noble sov’reigns name
-&emsp;Commanded Peace! — this dialect,
+&emsp;Commanded peace! — this dialect,

-Must have been gibb’rish to the Ghost
+Must have been gibb’rish to the ghost
 &emsp;For straight, a noise as thunder loud
 Rapid as light’ning clear’d the coast
 &emsp;Nor left one remnant of the crowd!